Operation Golden Swords: Background

-The Yemeni revolution caused widespread unrest across Yemen as protestors demanded the resignation of longtime President Ali Abdullah Saleh.
+The Yemeni revolution (2011–2012) caused widespread unrest across Yemen as protestors demanded the resignation of longtime president Ali Abdullah Saleh.
 The Yemeni Armed Forces were split between those who remained loyal to Saleh and cracked down on the uprising, and those who backed the protestors and joined the opposition.
 The government redeployed most Saleh-loyalist security forces across the country, including in southern Yemen, to more populated urban areas including the capital of Sanaa in order to maintain control.

-AQAP's traditional strongholds are positioned in southeastern Yemen.
+Al-Qaeda in the Arabian Peninsula's traditional strongholds are positioned in southeastern Yemen.
 Abyan Governorate and other areas of southern Yemen have long been sources of Islamic extremism since many locals fought alongside the Afghan mujahideen before the area became a common training ground for militants on their way to participate in the Iraqi or Somali insurgencies.
 Prior to the revolution, AQAP had never attempted to control and administer large population centres, insteading remaining in remote, mountainous areas in the south.
 However, divisions in the military and the government's preoccupation with maintaining control in urban centres created a security gap which it exploited.

 On 27 March 2011, militants from the group seized Jaar and its surrounding areas as army units fled their posts.
 Later in April, AQAP announced the creation of Ansar al-Sharia, a local rebrand which would attract people in areas under their control through its work and ideology.
 On 27 May, amid fighting between security forces and pro-opposition tribesmen in Sanaa, Ansar al-Sharia invaded and seized Zinjibar, the capital of Abyan Governorate, after the army and other security forces abandoned the city.
 An offensive launched by the army and allied tribesmen in July eventually culminated in the "liberation" of the city in September according to officials, though only the northern and eastern parts were under government control.
 A stalemate proceeded into the end of the year.
 Separately, militants also seized the town of Shuqrah in August, as well as Azzan in neighbouring Shabwah Governorate in June and al-Rawdah in September.

 Saleh was accused by the opposition of letting Abyan be overran by militants in order to increase his importance to the counterterrorism-focused United States and save his regime.
 His attempts would fail as he was forced to resign and ceed power to Abdrabbuh Mansur Hadi in February 2012.
 In response to his inauguration, the militants launched a string of attacks culminating in an assault on army installations in the towns of Dofas and al-Kawd on 4 March, killing 185 soldiers.
 On 9 April, Ansar al-Sharia launched an attack on the strategic town of Lawdar, instigating an intense battle for it.